-In the first year of implementing Zoom's Accessibility Plan, The design and delivery of programs and services Pillar progress focused on barriers related to accessible external corporate communications.
+In the second year of implementing Zoom's Accessibility Plan, The design and delivery of programs and services Pillar progress focused on barriers related to accessible external corporate communications.

-The design and delivery of programs and services Pillar progress is on track.
-Since we published our Accessibility Plan in May 2023, In the first year of implementing Zoom's Accessibility Plan, Zoom continued to focus on the following goals:
+The design and delivery of programs and services Pillar progress remains on track.
+Since we published our Accessibility Plan in 2023 and our first Progress Report in 2024, Zoom has achieved the following goals:

-- Helping internal product teams stay up to date with new iterations of WCAG guidelines and embedding new standards into design, development, and testing procedures. - Investigation and, as needed, remediation of Zoom Phone accessibility defects identified by customers or users with disabilities. - Regular accessibility testing and auditing to consistently identify Zoom Phone accessibility defects and regressions.
+- Helped internal product teams stay up to date with new iterations of WCAG guidelines and embedded new standards into design, development, and testing procedures. - Investigated and, as needed, remediated Zoom Phone accessibility defects identified by customers or users with disabilities. - Conducted regular testing to identify Zoom Phone accessibility defects and regressions.

-Zoom's priority for The design and delivery of programs and services Pillar for the next year is to continue to work to meet the aforementioned goals.
+Zoom's priority for The design and delivery of programs and services Pillar for the next year is to continue meeting the aforementioned goals.